Bhanditz/ledger/README.md

 - `currency` - currency of the wallet, we may define all possible currencies. // To do: today this field is just a String, we need to define all possible types
 - `OwnerAccountId` - The account that this wallet belongs to(reference to `Accounts` table)
 - `ProviderId` - The provider that this wallet has (reference to `Providers` table)
+- `temporary` - flag to identify if the Wallet is a "temporary" wallet(which means the wallet is supposed to always act as intermediary on forex transactions)

 ### Transactions